smaugx/DoubanSpider/README.md

 ```

 # Something Else
-if you want to using markdown file, you can use command:
+if you want to use markdown file, you can use command:

 ```
 python convert_to_markdown.py